by Texas Homesteader ~

 Growing Pumpkin In A Three Sister’s Garden

-Almost every year I’m planting the native American Indian’s symbiotic garden called the ‘Three Sisters Garden‘.
+I often plant the native American Indian’s symbiotic garden called the ‘Three Sisters Garden‘.

-So at the base of the corn plants they planted green beans to help replenish the nitrogen in the soil.
+Beans: At the base of the corn plants they planted green beans to help replenish the nitrogen in the soil.
 The corn repaid the bean’s care by giving them a hearty stalk to climb upon to support the bean plant.

-Then squash was planted between the corn plants.
-The squash benefited from the additional nitrogen as well, plus the large leaves of the squash vine would cover the soil to protect them from the hot summer temps, preserve moisture and act as a Living Mulch for the beans and corn.
-All three plants benefiting each other.
-Love it!
+Squash: Then squash was planted between the corn plants.
+The squash benefited from the additional nitrogen from the beans as well.
+And the large leaves of the squash vine would cover the soil to protect other plants from the hot summer temps, preserving moisture and acting as a Living Mulch for the beans and corn.

-Aaaahhhh… nothing quite says “Fall is finally HERE!” like pumpkin #amiright?
 I have several pumpkins that are now ready to come off the vine so I’ll be cooking them up into pumpkin puree.

 Option #1: Cooking Pumpkin In A Conventional Oven

-Set the oven on 350 degrees and let cook until fork tender (about 45 minutes.)
+Bake in 350ºF degrees until fork tender (about 45 minutes.)

-Option #2: Cooking Pumpkin Outside
+Option #2: Cooking Fresh Pumpkin Outside

 The steps for cooking your pumpkin in a solar oven instead of a conventional oven are much the same.
-You still cut the pumpkin in half, (more if your cooking pot is smaller) and scoop out the seeds
+But you’re cooking it outside in a solar oven instead.

-Then you place your cut pumpkin flesh down in a pan abnd add just a touch of water.
-Finally just place the lid on the pan to allow the pumpkin to steam as it’s cooking and place it into the *Solar Oven.
+Finally just place the lid on the pan to help the pumpkin steam as it’s cooking and place the covered pan into the *Solar Oven

 Making Pumpkin Puree